 Is your website address on your price list or included in your email signature?

-Make sure that you promote and communicate your website address on every promotional and communications tool you use.
+Make sure that you promote and communicate your website address on every promotional and communication tool you use.
 Your website is your online home and the easiest place for your potential clients to purchase from you – whenever they want, wherever they are in the world.

 April Pinterest List 5 ways to get better traffic to website